Russell Conwell: Early life

 After his nine-month enlistment, Conwell returned home to Massachusetts to convalesce after contracting a dangerous fever that plagued him throughout the summer of 1863.
 Upon regaining health, he volunteered for a three-year enlistment in the Second Massachusetts Artillery and was commissioned as a captain in command of Company D on September 9, 1863.
 He then returned to North Carolina and was placed in command of a fort in Newport Barracks.
 After his soldiers there had not been paid for three months, Conwell requested and received permission to travel to Newberne to secure remuneration for his men.
-While he gained permission to cross enemy lines, he did not secure a permit to be absent from this post, nor did it appear that the 21-year-old Conwell understood the distinction.
+While he secured a pass through the lines, he did not secure a permit to be absent from this post, nor did it appear that the 21-year-old Conwell understood the distinction.
 Twenty miles into his trip, Conwell learned that Confederate forces attacked and overran his company's position.
-When subsequently reported that the absence of Union officers contributed to the loss, Conwell was placed under arrest and detained in Newberne pending an investigation.
-It is for this incident Conwell has been accused of desertion by his detractors.
+When subsequently reported that the absence of Union officers contributed to the loss, Conwell was placed under arrest and detained in Newberne pending an investigation, resulting in him being accused of desertion by his detractors.
 Conwell was mustered out of the 2nd Massachusetts Heavy Artillery on May 20, 1864.
 While he claimed that he was later reinstated by General James B. McPherson, no military records confirm his statement.

 Two months into his detention, and prior to the completion of the investigation, Conwell was assigned to Nashville, Tennessee, in June 1864 to join General MacPherson's movement against Atlanta.
 During the battle of Kennesaw Mountain, now Lieutenant-Colonel Conwell's arm and shoulder were broken during battle from an exploding artillery shell.
 While recovering from this injury, the atheist Conwell converted to Christianity in large part due to the heroism exhibited by his loyal private assistant, John H. Ring.